rahmed-dev/nextstack-erp/docs/epics/epic-1-invoice-accounting-core.md

 **Acceptance Criteria:**

 **Given** I open the Expenses screen
-**When** I create a new expense with at least: date, amount, currency, expense account, and an optional client/project/link
+**When** I create a new expense with at least: date, amount, currency, an expense category, and a payment method (plus an optional client/project/link)
 **Then** the expense is saved and appears in the Expenses list with key fields visible
+**And** the system derives the underlying expense and payment accounts from the selected category and payment method so that GL posting follows the configured mappings
 **And** the expense becomes available for inclusion in accounting reports

 **Given** an existing expense that has been saved but is not locked by later controls